 Global digitalisation has completely changed the technicalities of recruitment.
-Today, recruitment is practiced from offices to recruitment software and also taught in the universities.
-If you want to join the field of recruitment professionally or launch your own recruitment platform, you should be aware of the following 10 terms used in everyday recruitment operations.
+Today, recruitment is practiced internally in offices, through agencies and is also taught in universities.
+If you want to join the field of recruitment professionally or implement a recruitment platform, you should be aware of the following 10 terms used in everyday recruitment operations.

-Candidate management refers to a systematic approach of attracting candidates, selecting potential ones, scheduling interviews, and making shortlists of the most capable applicants.
-Candidate management facilitation includes devices like telephones and computers and digital approaches like using SMS and social media.
+Candidate management refers to a systematic approach of attracting candidates, shortlisting candidates and scheduling interviews with the most capable applicants.
+Candidate management may use devices including telephones and computers plus other digital approaches such as SMS reminders/alerts and social media.

 It is one of the most commonly used terminologies.
 Benefits refer to incentives and programs offered to employees.
 The benefits are not included in the basic salary of employees.
 Insurance, paid maternity leaves, parking permit, permission to work in flexible hours, paid extra holidays, incentives on the basis of competition and scoring, and all such programs are included in the benefits.

-Some positions in the companies require specific types of talent for job completion.
+Certain vacancies sometimes require specific types of talent.
 The ability to hire specific talent for a specific job is called talent acquisition.

-It refers to moving your candidates’ data and employees’ data from one computer to another or from individual files to the recruitment software application.
+Data migration refers to moving candidate data and employee data from one computer to another, or from individual files to the recruitment software application.
 Data migration can become a tough process due to programming differences in recruitment software applications.